stoyan-stoyanov/llmflows/CONTRIBUTING.md

 First off, thanks for taking the time to check out our little porject and considering contributing to it!
 We are really glad you're reading this, and we need volunteer developers like you to help this project come to fruition.

-If you choose to contribute here are the guidelines we'd like you to follow:

 ## How to Contribute

 ### Step 1: Set up a working copy on your computer